 Please reconsider these legislative efforts and instead respect the autonomy and governance structure established for the University of California.
 Preserving the integrity of our higher education system is crucial for maintaining its credibility and excellence."

 Related legislation.
-AB 684 (Patel) of the 2025-26 Session would make meetings of the UC BOARS subject to the Bagley-Keene Open Meetings Act.
+AB 684 (Patel) of the 2025-26 Session would subject meeting of the UC BOARS to the Bagley-Keene Open Meetings Act.